 How to greet in Arabic

-Depending on the person and situation, there are a few words or welcoming phrases in Arabic.
+Depending on the person and situation, Arabic has a few words or welcoming phrases.

 Ahlan Wa Sahlan (or simply Ahlan) – This is the equivalent of hello in English.
 This can be used to greet anyone, irrespective of the time of the day.
 Ahlan is a more casual way of saying ahlan va sahlan.